Police Code for Everything

 an event is, the Crazy-Prepared

 department has a code for it.
 Furthermore, everyone will have the code memorized and are expected to know instantly what the code means - they might have even trained for its eventual use.
+(Although there's the frequent exception, or just a non-cop who happens to be involved, leading them to question what it is, and for the meaning to be revealed.)
 It may be that their beat is a City of Weirdos

 or the City of Adventure